ajithrnayak/ajith_blog/content/posts/2022-09-20---how-to-play-ogg-files-on-iOS-with-VLCKit/index.md

 }
 ```

-However, this is a blocking operation that waits up to 5 seconds before returning a result or failing.
+However, this is a blocking operation that waits up to 5 seconds before returning a result or failure.
 For this quick experiment, this is good enough.
-I'd suggest asynchronously parsing the media item using the following method.
+I'd suggest asynchronously parsing the media item using the following approach for a real-world application.

 Modify the implementation of `loadTrack(_:)` to subscribe delegate and initiate parsing with parsing options using [`parseWithOptions`](https://videolan.videolan.me/VLCKit/interface_v_l_c_media.html#aecfb52ec0989cd489fdc2966cd431586):.